Sermon: The Prayers of Jesus

 Maybe one of the more important tools is a compass.
 If you know basically where you need to go, but you are going across this trackless wilderness, a compass would be very helpful in making sure you stay on the right course.
 We will call it, "our hope in the resurrection," and "our hope of eternal life."
 You will find that in I John 3:2-3, that we have this hope in us of being just like God, and "we will see Him as He is."
 That keeps us on course.
 That is our goal.

 Do you get the point how important these tools are in going through this wilderness wandering that we have to experience before we are put into God's Kingdom?
 All of these are tools, and tools have to be used, and they have to be used correctly for them to be effective and profitable.
-For us that means we have to use the tools of prayer, and fasting, and meditation, and study, and fellowship, and service, and what other ones there happen to be to produce the character of God in us.
+For us that means we have to use the tools of prayer, fasting, meditation, study, fellowship, and service, and what other ones there happen to be to produce the character of God in us.
 We have to do them not just by rote, not just because we have to, but with the correct attitude so that we profit from them.
 They may be exercises, but they are exercises that we have to learn to do properly and in the right attitude, because they are important in forming that character.
 Otherwise, if we just do them by rote, Jesus says we are yet unprofitable, and we want to be profitable servants, not unprofitable.

 A sermon is really too short to cover all these tools.
 I would not dare to try to do all of them in one sermon.
 Many sermons could be, and have been done, on each one of the tools, so I am going to confine myself to "prayer."
-I have an angle that I think you may not have thought of, and I hope it will be interesting and instructive for us as we re-focus for this year on overcoming and growing.
+I have an angle that I think you may not have thought of, and I hope it will be interesting and instructive for us as we refocus for this year on overcoming and growing.

 Let us start out in I Peter 2.
 I want to pick up a principle here.
 This will set the stage for the rest of the sermon.